Welcome to the Northampton Branch of The Royal British Legion

 The Royal British Legion is the UK's leading Armed Forces charity and one of the Country's largest membership organisations.

-We are once again collecting for the poppy appeal (23rd Oct - 11 Nov) and are hoping to go even further than we did with our record breaking total from 2014 of just over £125,000.
+We are once again collecting for the poppy appeal (26th Oct - 9 Nov) and are hoping to go even further than we did with our record breaking total.

 During the time our appeal runs we have collecting tins and poppies located at some 600 locations (shops, offices, factories, schools, leisure centres, churches and community centres for example).